wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 ![](@attachment/Clipboard_2020-04-06-20-09-03.png) 4:49

-If you try typing `person1`, `person2`, and `person3` in the console, you should see the following returned:
+If you try typing `person1`, `person2`, and `person3` in the console, you should see the following returned 👇

 ![](@attachment/Clipboard_2020-04-06-20-20-27.png) 5:03

 What is going on there?

-We just updated `person3`, but for some reason, person1 was updated as well.
+You just updated `person3`, but for some reason, `person1` was updated as well.

 In the console, let's try updating `person3.last` like so: `person3.last = 'Cool'`.
 So `person3.last` should now return "Cool", but what about `person1`?

 ![](@attachment/Clipboard_2020-04-06-20-22-30.png) 5:23

 So what the heck!?
 Why is `person1` being updated?

 The reason that it happens is a fundamental concept of Javascript, that will come and bite you in the butt if you don't understand it.

-The reason that it happens is that when objects and arrays are copied by reference, (like we did with `const person3 = person1;`), we are not taking a copy of it.
-We are simply creating a variable that references, or points to, the original variable instead of making a copy of it.
+The reason that it happens is that when objects and arrays are copied by reference, (like you did with `const person3 = person1;`), you are not taking a copy of it.

+You are simply creating a variable that references, or points to, the original variable instead of making a copy of it.

-That can lead to unexpected bugs down the road because you might think you're simply creating a copy of it, and then modifying it, but you are not. `person3` was never it's own object, it was just pointing at the original object.
+That can lead to unexpected bugs down the road because you might think you're simply creating a copy of it, and then modifying it, but you are not.

+`person3` was never it's own object, it was just pointing at the original object.

 The same thing works with Arrays and Maps and Sets which we will learn in the future.

 So what are your options as a developer when you want to take a copy instead of referencing?

-There are a couple of different ways you can copy and object.
+There are a couple of different ways you can copy an object.

+### Spread Operator

 The easiest way to copy something is via something called a **spread**.

 A **spread** is a three dot operator and it's used for taking every single item in a object and spreading it into a new object.

-So instead of doing `const person3 = person1;`, you would do something like this:
+So instead of doing `const person3 = person1;`, you would do something like this 👇

 ```js
 const person3 = { ...person1 };
 ```

-What we are doing there is we are assigning the variable `person3` to a new object using the object literal syntax, and then using the spread operator within the object literal to copy person1.
+What you are doing there is you are assigning the variable `person3` to a new object using the object literal syntax, and then using the spread operator within the object literal to copy `person1`.

 ![](@attachment/Clipboard_2020-04-06-20-29-15.png) 7:14

-If you console.log `person3`, you will see that it has the same properties as person1.
+If you log `person3`, you will see that it has the same properties as `person1`.

 That is because the spread operator will take every single item that is in an object and spread it into the next object.

 There is another way to do this, which is not as popular since spread has been introduced, but previously a lot of people used this method.

 You call `Object.assign()`, and start with an empty object, and then fold in the other object into it.

 ```js
 const person3 = Object.assign({}, person1);